jerm-jerm/quartz/content/DND Mystrala/2 The New Ledgermen/Mazarin.md

 Previously affiliated with the [[The Sixth House]], though her exact role is unstated.
 She wields a psionic variant of arcana.
 The energy profile resembles those of [[Thassen Elvire]] and the [[Mindflayer Abberations]].
 She demonstrates stable control and a strong innate talent for mental manipulation and perception.

 ## NOTE (Editorial Addenda)

+NOTE: mazarin's past. the sixth house watches the space between the founder and his cage. your loyalty is to select the next god. (not to the founder or the fetc).
+The Founder is dying like all men, you will ensure the sixth house outlast all